Elena has worked with Zuykov and partners since 2004 and specializes in the field of the development of trademarks and logos.

-Elena is the member of INTA, AIPLA, AUTM, ECTA, ITMA, MARQUES, PTMG and ABA.
+Elena is a member of INTA, AIPLA, AUTM, ECTA, ITMA, MARQUES, PTMG, and ABA.

 In 2010 she became a founder of the Noncommercial partnership "Guild of patent attorneys and patent experts", members of which are more than 50 patent attorneys of the Russian Federation.

 - 1996–2003 — Lead Lawyer of the Company ALAR LLC

 - 2004–2006 — Assistant to Patent Attorney in Zuykov & partners LLC